ShawnMcCool/laravel-closure-compiler/readme.md

         }
     });

 **Note:** Your LARAVEL_ENV variable may be configured differently.
-Please see the [http://laravel.com/docs/install#environments](Laravel Documentation on Environment) for more information.
+Please see the [Laravel Documentation on Environment](http://laravel.com/docs/install#environments) for more information.

 ### 5. Call the Compressed Script from your View